itsSanalog/sanalog.net/sanastro/src/content/blog/credo.md

 My work processes favour creativity and innovative approaches to tasks.
 This is accompanied by heavy, yet uncluttered documentation with a focus on clarity.
 I try to apply the various knowledge and skills I have acquired in the past, gaining a deeper understanding of them in the process.

+It is thus not surprising that I have an intense ardour for <a target="_blank" class="extlink" href="https://www.goodreads.com/book/show/255132.The_Medici_Effect">intellectual cross-pollination</a>.

 > In a wicked world, relying upon experience from a single domain is not only limiting, it can be disastrous.

-It is thus not surprising that have an intense ardour for <a target="_blank" class="extlink" href="https://www.goodreads.com/book/show/255132.The_Medici_Effect">intellectual cross-pollination</a>.
+I created the credo to remind myself of the things I love and how I should act.
+The credo is split into four codes.
+Their names borrow inspiration from the little bear (little dipper) constellation, as an homage to seafarers using the perpetually visible to safeguard themselves on their parlous journeys.

 # Polaris